ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

 authors:
   - name: Maëlle Salmon
     url: http://www.masalmon.eu/
-date: 2018-05-09
+date: 2018-05-10
 preface: "This blog post is the third of a 3-post series about a data-driven overview of rOpenSci onboarding.
-Read the intro to the series [here](https://ropensci.org/blog/2018/04/26/a-satrday-ct-series/), the first post about data collection [here](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), the second post about work quantification [here](https://ropensci.org/blog/2018/05/03/onboarding-is-work/)."
+Read the intro to the series [here](https://ropensci.org/blog/2018/04/26/a-satrday-ct-series/), the first post about data collection [here](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), the second post about quantifying work done by authors, reviewers and editors [here](https://ropensci.org/blog/2018/05/03/onboarding-is-work/)."
 categories: blog
 topicid:
 tags: